Blow-ups and the quantum spectrum of surfaces: Convergence of Gromov-Witten potentials of rational surfaces

 \subsection{Convergence of potentials}

 Let $X$ be a nonsingular projective variety over $\C$.
 It is natural to ask if the genus 0 Gromov-Witten potential $F_X$ converges to an analytic function.
-As a consequence of mirror symmetry, $F_X$ is known to be convergent when $X$ is a complete toric variety or a complete flag variatey \cite{hori2000mirror}.
+As a consequence of mirror symmetry, $F_X$ is known to be convergent when $X$ is a complete toric variety, a complete flag variatey \cite{hori2000mirror} or a total space of a toric bundle such that the potential of the base variety converges \cite{koto2022convergence}.
+Convergence is also known for smooth quadric hypersurfaces \cite{hu2022gamma}.

 In this appendix we consider rational surfaces.
 As we discussed in the main body of the text, blow-ups of the projective plane are essentially the only cases to consider.
 But these are not toric if the number of points blown-up is sufficiently high.
 For an arbitrary rational surface $X$ the specialization of $F_{X}$ at $t_p=1$ was shown to converge on a nontrivial domain in \cite[Section~2.4]{itenberg2004logarithmic}.
 Using a similar but, as we believe, more elementary method we generalise this to the full potential $F_X$.